 ---|---|

 Member Label | The unique ID that identifies a member within the Dimension.
 By keeping the Member Labels unique, you can easily reference them during Rules and Form design.
-The maximum characters allowed is 200. |
+The maximum number of characters allowed is 200. |

 Member Name | The user-friendly name that can be non-unique within a Dimension.
-Use this property to give a descriptive name for the member.
+Use this attribute to give a descriptive name for the member.
 The maximum characters allowed is 200. |

 Input | Determines whether to allow data input for the member.
 For instance the member Actual may never be required for input and should therefore be set to FALSE. |